19hours/sg-statutes/Acts/Infectious Diseases Act.md

 [S 298/2013 wef 14/05/2013]

+5.

+Ebola Virus Disease (EVD).

+[S 523/2014 wef 08/08/2014]

 ## LEGISLATIVE HISTORY

 Infectious Diseases Act

 (CHAPTER 137)

 This Legislative History is provided for the convenience of users of the Infectious Diseases Act.
-It is not part of this Act.
+It is not part of the Act.

 ||||
 |:-|:-|:-|